-The essential twelve-syllable mantra, also known as the Vajra Guru Mantra, is explained according to the extensive commentary on The New Treasure Preliminary Practices called The Lamp Illuminating the Path to Liberation as follows.
+The explanation of the meaning of the Guru’s essential twelve-syllable mantra is explained according to the extensive commentary on The New Treasure Preliminary Practices called The Lamp Illuminating the Path to Liberation

 OM, AH, and HUNG are the expression of the three vajras of enlightened body, speech, and mind that begin the mantra.